OmriFialkov/flask-catexer-app-actions/README.md

    Terraform manages the Kubernetes infrastructure by provisioning and maintaining the GKE (Google Kubernetes Engine) cluster, ensuring scalability and consistency.
 The tfstate file, which tracks resource states, is stored remotely in an S3 backend for centralized state management.
 To prevent conflicts in concurrent deployments, Terraform uses DynamoDB for state locking, ensuring only one operation modifies the infrastructure at a time.

 7. **Deploy to Kubernetes**
    Once the infrastructure is set up, Helm deploys or upgrades a release in the Kubernetes cluster using the latest Helm chart version, which includes the newly built image.
 Since the Chart.yaml version is incremented and the updated image tag is pushed to values.yaml on every run, helm upgrade ensures that the new release is fully applied, replacing outdated resources with the latest configuration and container image.
+When new code is pushed, the CI/CD pipeline rebuilds the Docker image and updates the deployment via Helm.
+If issues occur, previous versions can be rolled back using Helm.

 8. **Exposing Metrics with Prometheus & Grafana**
    Prometheus and Grafana are installed using Helm.
 Once deployed, the application not only serves random dog GIFs but also exposes Prometheus-compatible metrics.
 These metrics include visitor counts and other key performance indicators, allowing real-time monitoring of the application's usage, health and stats.
 Prometheus continuously scrapes the application's exposed metrics, providing real-time insights into its behavior.
 These insights are visualized using monitoring tool Grafana, which is allowing a graphical user-friendly performance analysis.